daverosoff/mcgd/modules/06/Module.Rmd

+% Module 06:
-% More on cross product; classification of planes
+  More on cross product; classification of planes
 % Math 251 Calculus 3
 % September 18, 2013 <!-- day 07 -->